wbwiltshire/TurboTables/README.md

-﻿##Turbo Tables implements basic paging, sorting, and filtering controls to a website using Node, Express, Handlebars, and Bootstrap.
+﻿Turbo Tables implements basic paging, sorting, and filtering controls to a website using Node, Express, Handlebars, and Bootstrap.
----
+===

 A simple javascript library which supports paging, sorting, and filtering table data using Node.js and the Express framework with Handlebars.js and Bootstrap